-When my facebook cover changed to the above, it reflected that I've gained momentum from feeling the spirit of Family History Work to actually continuing to do the data-mining work that is required to join the dots so to speak, to obtain the desired information of our ancestry.
+When my Facebook cover changed to the above, it reflected that I've gained momentum from feeling the spirit of Family History Work to actually continuing to do the data-mining work that is required to join the dots so to speak, to obtain the desired information of our ancestry.
 I've even created a special page in facebook entitled.
-"Family History and Relationships" to help others who have similar interest in family history.
+"Family History and Relationships" to help others who have a similar interest in family history.
 Relationships was an added component as my good facebook guru friend Carlos E. Jean-Gilles suggested and as I have also felt appropriate because only when you are happy with your current relationships will you have a desire to record your own current history before advancing to data-mining work for more information of your ancestral history.
 Does that make sense?

-From the Family History Part 1 post, I had revealed that much have been discovered about my father's Zhang 张 ancestral line.
+From the Family History Part 1 post, I had revealed that much has been discovered about my father's Zhang 张 ancestral line.
 At the time of writing, reference was made to the Ghost month of the Chinese ancestral beliefs and I referred to some similar Christian beliefs in the Holy Ghost or what is the less scary alternate name of Holy Spirit.
-I had also touched upon other spirits like Elijah who was a well known prophet of the old testament as explained in a prelude post on how I felt inspired to continue the work after the Mom of our family, Geok Lee, passed away.
+I had also touched upon other spirits like Elijah who was a well-known prophet of the old testament as explained in a prelude post on how I felt inspired to continue the work after the Mom of our family, Geok Lee, passed away.
 She was an integral part of our family history work and not being superstitious, I must reveal that after she had gone physically, I have felt her spirit at times where when I wake up, a time when my mind should always be clear but instead an impression of her is felt in my mind, always a smiling face.
-I also had similar experience with my father recently, who passed away at 88 a few years ago and the impressions I receive combined with a series of events that occurred within a short span of time, confirms to me a clear message is being sent to me.
+I also had a similar experience with my father recently, who passed away at 88 a few years ago and the impressions I receive combined with a series of events that occurred within a short span of time, confirms to me a clear message is being sent to me.
 Maybe my wife is in contact with my father.
-So strong is my impression of her in doing family history work that I am making this post a continuation from the last post of her never ending story found here, I really feel she is still actively involved in our family history work today, working on the other side of the thin veil that separate us!
+So strong is my impression of her in doing family history work that I am making this post a continuation from the last post of her never-ending story found here, I really feel she is still actively involved in our family history work today, working on the other side of the thin veil that separates us!

 Man's time is always limited and from my early decision to be an active player of life, to be fully engaged into it, puts me into situations where I always needed to be self-disciplined to optimize my time to achieve the goal of self-mastery.
-This was necessary to fulfill all the responsibilities I believe was expected from me.
-I have always been appreciative of the help I get from many people, which includes my friends and family members in my social network as well as from the usefulness of technology and modern day gadgets created by smart people to build my information network!
+This was necessary to fulfill all the responsibilities I believe was expected of me.
+I have always been appreciative of the help I get from many people, which includes my friends and family members in my social network as well as from the use of technology and modern day gadgets created by smart people to build my information network!

 I immediately requested to have access to it but he explained that I couldn't as they had to review the books themselves first.
 He confessed that he himself could not read Mandarin and therefore could not tell which of all the books was the right one for me to make a copy of as I had requested it.
 I appealed to let me make just one copy of any of the books chosen at random so that I could do my own research back in Kuala Lumpur(KL) and this he allowed.
 I got too busy when I returned back to KL to follow up and thought if I allowed time for the Chairman and the Association to sort out all the books, I could return later to have an easier time with their assistance to find the right relevant book for my mother's line.